Teme7/Bootstrap-grid/README.md

 # Bootstrap-grid

-A CSS library, Bootstrap layout is basically made up of rows and columns.
+Bootstrap layout is basically made up of rows and columns.

 With the exception of the nav bar, all contents, i.e. the rows and columns are contained within the container div.

-A maximum of 12 columns are nested in each row.
+Each column is a div, and that div is enclosed in a row div.
+There are a maximum of 12 columns nested within each row.
 A span (# of columns out of the 12) determines the width of each column.

 A column can also have rows nested within it so long as that column itself is also contained in a row above it.